cosmo-octopus/RandomProblems/README.md

 # RANDOM PROBLEMS

-Filenames that start with an asterisk `(*)` are the problems that i find to be more interesting.
+Filenames that start with an asterisk `(*)` are the problems i find to be more interesting.